Wire and Sheet Gauge Measuring Tool

 Judy Larson's Wire and Sheet Gauge Measuring Tool - , Tools For Wire Jewelry, Tools, wire and sheet gauge tool

 There are different types of wire gauge tools.
-The one you purchase depends upon where you live, how the wire and sheet metal being used is labeled and sold, and what materials are called for in patterns/tutorials you may be using.
+The one you buy depends on where you live, how wire and sheet metal are labeled, and what materials your patterns or tutorials call for.

-The American Wire Gauge, abbreviated in most writings as AWG, is generally used in North America, and the British Standard Wire Gauge or SWG, sometimes called the Imperial Wire Gauge, is usually but not always used in Great Britain.
+The American Wire Gauge (AWG) is generally used in North America.
+The British Standard Wire Gauge (SWG), sometimes called the Imperial Wire Gauge, is usually used in Great Britain.
 Most other countries measure wire in millimeters.
-Canada uses both.
+Canada uses both systems.

-And just to confuse us, many industries have their own measurement systems, such as the Society of Automotive Engineering, which uses the SAE Wire Gauge in the automotive and boating industries.
-Steer clear of gauges not specifically made for and used in jewelry making and crafting.
+To add confusion, many industries have their own systems, like the Society of Automotive Engineering (SAE) wire gauge used in automotive and boating.
+Avoid gauges not made specifically for jewelry making and crafting.

 Judy Larson's Wire and Sheet Gauge Measuring Tool - , Tools For Wire Jewelry, Tools, wire and sheet gauge tool